heron2014/CV/README.md

 #### Software Engineer at [TIDO Music](https://www.tido-music.com/) - (March 2016 - September 2018)

+- Working closely with the product and design teams to deliver the best possible product, alongside the rest of the Engineering team headed by the CTO
+- Providing support in troubleshooting and addressing a production issue
+- Buiding a new feature, with tests, that supports growing user base
+- Contributing to extend API methods
+- Whiteboarding a fix to any ongoing problems
+- Heavily involved with creating new features, wireframing, discussion with Founder, CEO and Produc Owner
+- Building features in iOS ecosystem, using Swift

 #### Javascript Contractor - (September 2016 - March 2017)